 Throughout the purchase process the brand needs to deliver and build memories with the consumer – before they even make the purchase.
 The ‘moment of truth’ ie that moment of using the product has to have the greatest impact in order to build an emotional, and therefore, strong connection with the consumer.

 The other obvious point to make is that you must ensure consistency in all presentations of your brand.
 Determine your brand position and stick to it.
 Ensure that all customer touch points offer a consistent experience.
+You can find out more about using your social media accounts to build customer loyalty through consistency here.

 If you are looking to increase brand recognition then you must measure it.
 You need to know if your efforts are working.
 Define at the start what your measures will be: number of brand searches in Google?
 Number of followers on twitter?
 Column inches using your brand name?
 And remember to evaluate them.
 But don’t stop the activities – otherwise you undo all the good work you have been doing.
 This is why brands like coca-cola continue to advertise – if they didn’t their customers would simply migrate to an alternative.